adeadu555/ELK/README.md

 ELK-Project

 Prerequisites

+User must have installed and configured:
+A Resource Group: Red-Team
+A network Security Group - RedTeam-Firewall
-User must have installed and configured virtual machines - Jumpbox, Web-1 and Web-2.
+Virtual Machine - Jump-Box-Provisioner virtual machine - Web-1 and Web-2.

 1.Activities for Azure setup and ELK Server configuration